 Last but definitely not least is the olive oil.
 A drizzle of extra virgin olive oil brings this dish together.
 Using quality olive oil is very important in middle eastern and Mediterranean cooking.

-For this recipe, you can use my authentic homemade hummus recipe or a store-bought one.
+- Prepare the hummus: For this recipe, you can use my authentic homemade hummus recipe or a store-bought one.
 Spread the hummus on a platter using the back of a spoon.
 It doesn’t have to be perfect because it will be topped with other ingredients.

-Top the hummus with chopped tomatoes, cucumbers and onion.
+- Assemble the toppings: Top the hummus with chopped tomatoes, cucumbers and onion.
 Add parsley and olives on top of the vegetables.

 If you have any leftovers, simply cover the platter with a plastic wrap and refrigerate for up to two days.
 I don’t recommend freezing this layered hummus because the topping would lose their texture and flavor.